radiantone/entangle/README.md

 To see the implementation of `DefaultScheduler` click [here](https://github.com/radiantone/entangle/blob/main/entangle/scheduler.py).

 For a workflow example using scheduler see [Scheduler Example](#scheduler-example)  below.

+## Remote Flows

+Entangle allows you to pass a workflow (or dataflow) to a remote machine for execution.
+When combined with `@scheduler` decorators this also forwards scheduler behavior to the remote machine where it manages the received workflow there.
+This type of propagation requires no centralized (i.e. shared) scheduler or services and thus scales very well.

+TBD

 ## Examples